The highly anticipated 3rd Street Market Hall, 275 W. Wisconsin Ave., offiially opened its doors to the public on Friday, Jan. 14 at 11 a.m.

 Of course, this is a food hall, so the big feature is the food.
 And that's where we've got all the details you need to plan your first delicious visit.

 Here's a peek at the inaugural food vendors and their offerings!

 As the anchor tenant for the food hall, Dairyland Old Fashioned Hamburgers & Frozen Custard occupies one of the largest vendor spaces in the food hall, complete with a 3,200-square-foot commercial kitchen space, which is shared by shared by Mid-Way Bakery and a rotating slate of hawker stall vendors.
 Their vendor booth also features mural work by local artist Fred Kames.

-There will also be Dairyland fish fry on Fridays featuring Central Waters' Honey Blonde battered cod, buttermilk coleslaw and rye bread.
+There's also a Dairyland fish fry on Fridays featuring Central Waters' Honey Blonde battered cod, buttermilk coleslaw and rye bread.

-But – and this is the big one – Dairyland will also introduce, for the first time, a landmark specialty: small batch frozen custard made onsite.
+But – and this is the big one – Dairyland has introduced, for the first time, a landmark specialty: small batch frozen custard made onsite.

 Unlike most local custard stands, Dairyland is upping the ante on this classic Wisconsin treat.
-Rather than purchasing the usual commercial base for their custard, they will create their own custard bases from scratch, allowing them to match the base flavor of the custard perfectly to any flavorings or add-ins.
+Rather than purchasing the usual commercial base for their frozen custard, they create their own bases from scratch (yes, more than one).
+This allows them to match the base flavor of the custard perfectly to any flavorings or add-ins.